ROCm/HIP/docs/markdown/hip_porting_guide.md

 ### Identifying the Compiler: hcc, hip-clang or nvcc
-Often, its useful to know whether the underlying compiler is hcc, hip-clang or nvcc.
+Often, it's useful to know whether the underlying compiler is hcc, hip-clang or nvcc.
 This knowledge can guard platform-specific code (features that only work on the nvcc, hip-clang or hcc path but not all) or aid in platform-specific performance tuning.

 ```
 #ifdef __HCC__